-NHS buildings need to be kept in good repair so they are safe and pleasant for patients, staff and visitors.
-Carpenters maintain and repair parts of buildings, mainly working with wood products.
+Our buildings need to be kept in good repair so they are safe and pleasant environment for patients, staff and visitors.
+Carpenters are part of the estates team that make this happen.

 Training and qualifications required

 There are no set entry requirements but employers usually expect a qualification in carpentry or joinery, such as an NVQ, certificate or diploma.
 They may also expect some experience of construction work and qualifications and/or experience in other related areas such as painting and decorating.
 Although carpenters often join the NHS fully qualified and experienced, it may be possible to train in carpentry or joinery in which case employers usually ask for GCSEs (or equivalent) including English and maths.
 When you start as a trainee carpenter, your training will include health and safety, using tools and equipment safely and all aspects of carpentry and joinery.
 You will be expected to study for relevant qualifications and may be encouraged to become multi-skilled eg in painting and decorating or plumbing.

 Expected working hours and salary range

 Estates staff working in the NHS are paid on the Agenda for Change (AfC) pay system.
 As an estates support worker, you could start on AfC band 2.
 As a qualified craftsperson in estates maintenance, you will typically start on AfC band 3.
 With further training and experience, you could apply for more senior positions at bands 4 and above.
 Carpenters and joiners in the NHS are likely to work standard hours of around 37.5 a week.
 Some may work shifts including early starts, evenings and weekends.
 Terms and conditions will usually be different for carpenters and joiners working outside of the NHS.